 Ensure Sufficient Supplies Ordered

 For each immunization clinic you run, you will need to ensure you have sufficient supplies.
-This includes: thermometer (for screening), PPE, cleaning supplies, forms, and immunization supplies (syringes, etc.).
+This includes: touchless thermometers (for screening), PPE, cleaning supplies, forms, and immunization supplies (syringes, etc.).
 An example checklist is provided below:

 PHAC has a more robust clinic supply list, included here for reference: